 If You Have Health Insurance

-We will need you to bring your health insurance card or proof of coverage
+Don't forget to bring your health insurance card or proof of coverage with

-with you to the hospital.
-We also may need the insurance forms, which
+you to the hospital.
+We also may need insurance forms, which are supplied

-are supplied by your employer or insurance company.
-All patients should
+by your employer or insurance company.
+All patients should familiarize

-familiarize themselves with the terms of their insurance coverage.
-This
+themselves with the terms of their insurance coverage.
+This will help

 If you are admitted to the hospital, you will be asked to sign a form assigning